chrisbjohannsen/secretsanta/README.md

 Based on the given requirements, I would choose a relational database management system that supports transactions to back this application.
 The transaction support will be important as the number of concurrent writes grows i.e. as the application is scaled up.

-MySql is a favorite choice due to its relativley small footprint, easy to understand SQL variant and nice tooling.
+MySql is a favorite choice due to its relativley small footprint, easy to understand SQL variant and freely availble tooling.
 It would likely work fine for a single user verison of the application.
 However, while reseaching, I found that it has some pretty tricky [gotchas](https://hashrocket.com/blog/posts/mysql-has-transactions-sorta) when it comes to transaction support, making it less desirable for the longer term.

 While PostgreSQL is a bit less friendly, I think it a better choice for a couple of reasons.
 The transaction model is built with multiuser, concurrent applications in mind with the transaction isolation level configurable per session.
 Additionally, PostgreSQL has a strong open source support community which could come in helpful when things go sideways.